 At-home herpes tests may be the preferred option for people who feel uncomfortable discussing their sexual health with a doctor and those who cannot visit a healthcare facility.

 Some people may have difficulty collecting samples at home and interpreting the test results.
 Some companies may only offer consultations to individuals who receive a positive test.

 There are different types of herpes tests a person may wish to take.
-People should take into consideration that any test has room for error and those who receive a positive test result should contact a doctor to discuss treatment options or a follow-up test.
+People should take into consideration that any test has room for error and those who receive a positive herpes test result should contact a doctor to discuss treatment options or a follow-up test.